zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/suggestions/SUGGESTIONS.md

    - Extracts the complete word where the cursor is positioned
    - Prevents suggestions from replacing only parts of words

+2. **Multi-Word Phrase Detection**
+   - Scans backward to identify the start of multi-word phrases
+   - Handles quoted identifiers and complex SQL structures
+   - Recognizes field names with spaces (e.g., "Customer Name")
+   - Properly extracts complete phrases for matching

+3. **Token-Based Matching**
+   - For multi-word identifiers, checks each token against the input
+   - Allows typing "Name" to get "Customer Name" as a suggestion
+   - Provides more natural suggestions for multi-word fields
+   - Intelligently prioritizes matches based on token position and relevance

-2. **Prioritized Matching Hierarchy**
+4. **Prioritized Matching Hierarchy**
    - First attempts to match the complete word at cursor position
+   - Next tries to match complete phrases starting before the cursor
+   - Then looks for token matches within multi-word identifiers
-   - Next checks spaces within multi-word phrases
+   - Falls back to looking at spaces within the current word
-   - Then looks for matches at proper word boundaries
+   - Finally checks for matches at proper word boundaries
-   - Sorts matches by length, preferring longer matches
+   - Sorts matches by priority and length, preferring more relevant matches

-3. **Fallback Safety Mechanism**
+5. **Fallback Safety Mechanism**
    - Even when no suggestions are found, tracks the complete word
    - Ensures the entire word is replaced, not just parts of it
    - Maintains contextual awareness for table/column detection